uberspark/uberspark/docs/build-install.rst

+.. include:: macros.hrst

-Building and Installing uberSpark
+Building and Installing |uspark|
 =================================

-Building uberSpark Tools
+Building |uspark| Tools
 ------------------------

-You will need to build the uberSpark toolchain before any other tasks.
+You will need to build the |uspark| toolchain before any other tasks.
-For this purpose, While in the top-level directory of the uberSpark repository, switch directory to uberSpark sources:
+For this purpose, While in the top-level directory of the |uspark| repository, switch directory to |uspark| sources:

 ::